Martfri/Fussballteam/README.md

 # Usage

 - Open the final release, download "Fussballteam.zip", unzip and start the exe file (Windows) to start the web application.
 - Login with different users to work with their corresponding data.
 Each User is assigned an excel sheet.
-For newly registered users there needs to be an manaual set up of a new sheet according to the template.
+For newly registered users there needs to be a manual set up of a new sheet according to the template.
-- Existing Users: Liverpool@localhost.com (Password: Liver-pool9)
-Chelsea@localhost.com (Password: Chel-sea9)
+- Register a new user.
+User name needs to match the sheet name to be authorized to work with the excel sheet.
+E.g: Liverpool@localhost.com

 # Files